bobbygondola/ImageSearch/README.md

 # ImageSearch
+Practice only
-An App designed to call to a search API to render images that match search
+An App designed to call to a search the unsplash API and render images that match the search term.